Imiloin/Aevora/README.md

 This will start a local development server that you can access at [localhost:4321](http://localhost:4321/).

+> Note: To ensure the search feature works properly, you might need to run `npm run build` before `npm run dev` to generate the index for Pagefind.

 ## Commands

-All commands should be run from the root of the project in your terminal (bash preferred).
+All commands should be run from the root of the project in your terminal.

+> It is recommended to **use Bash** for running these commands.
+If you are using Windows, consider installing Git Bash.
+Running `npm run build` in the Windows Command Prompt could lead to issues.

 | Command                   | Action                                                            |
 | :------------------------ | :---------------------------------------------------------------- |